The holidays can be hard on your heart.

 “Good surveillance is still important,” Wilmot said.
 “If you travel, for instance, take your blood pressure cuff with you.
 Make sure you have your diabetes monitor to know your blood-sugar levels.
 Take your medicines as you normally would.
 Make sure you have a connection, in advance, with a pharmacy wherever you’re going to be.”

-- Be mindful of the menu.
+When traveling, try to continue to exercise and work movement into your day.
+Also be mindful of the menu.
 If you’re preparing food, minimize the salt and let each person choose how much they want to apply themselves.
 Eat in moderation, despite the abundance of all types of holiday foods, especially carbohydrates.
 Drink water before and during meals, too, which can make you less prone to overeat.